 At first contact, enquirers are usually given information verbally about the adoption process and invited to an information session.
-Following attendance at an information event, there are likely to be more information sharing discussions with a social worker or manager, and enquirers may be offered an initial meeting with a social worker, where a more detailed discussion about the individual circumstances of a family will take place.
+Following attendance at an information event, there is likely to be more information sharing discussions with a social worker or social work manager, and enquirers may be offered an initial meeting with a social worker, where a more detailed discussion about the individual circumstances of a family will take place.
 This is a good opportunity for families to ask questions and consider the potential impact of adoption on them, their family and any children they might adopt both now and in the future.
-If adopting as a couple both partners will need to be present for the visit.
-The Social worker makes a recommendation about whether the adoption enquiry should proceed which.
-A manager reviews this.
+If adopting as a couple, both partners will need to be present for the meeting.
+The Social worker makes a recommendation about whether the adoption enquiry should proceed, which is reviewed by a manager.
 If the decision is made not to proceed, families will be offered advice regarding further preparation and or recommendations for further research.

-Next Steps
+Next steps

 Prospective adopters will be asked to submit a Registration of Interest (ROI) form to progress to the formal stages of assessment.
 Coram will either accept the ROI or give clear written reasons why it is not considered appropriate to proceed with the enquiry.
-If the ROI is accepted then Stage 1 of the assessment process commences.
+If the ROI is accepted, Stage 1 of the assessment process commences.

-Formal Assessment
+Formal assessment

-The adoption assessment process is detailed, intense and requires time and commitment from the allocated social worker and prospective adopters.
+The adoption assessment process is detailed, intense and requires time and commitment from the allocated social worker and prospective adoptive family.
 The process will involve a detailed assessment of the prospective adoptive family, support networks and lifestyle.
-This is essential to make sure we know our adopters and to ensure that make the right decisions for the children requiring adoptive families.
+This is essential to make sure we know our adopters and to ensure that we make the right decisions for the children requiring adoptive families.